skezle/IBP_BNN/README.md

 # Hierarchical Indian Buffet Neural Networks for Continual Learning

-This code base runs the experiments in the ICML submission: Hierarchical Indian Buffet Neural Networks for Continual Learning.
+This code base runs the experiments for the UAI 2021 paper: Hierarchical Indian Buffet Neural Networks for Continual Learning.

 The Continual Learning (CL) framework is based from [VCL](https://github.com/nvcuong/variational-continual-learning/tree/master/ddm).
 Structured VI of the IBP and H-IBP approximate posteriors is performed and loosely based off of [S-IBP VAE](https://github.com/rachtsingh/ibp_vae).